Accla/graphulo/README.md

 create a new table with the union sum of three steps of Breadth First Search, and count the number of resulting entries.
 * View example output with `./post-test.bash`.
+* Run `mvn test -Dtest=*Example` to run all examples in [MiniAccumulo][].
+Add the parameter `-DTEST_CONFIG=local` to run all examples in a local Accumulo instance, which will retain example input and result tables so that you may inspect them more closely.

 ### Deploy to Accumulo and D4M
 Execute `./deploy.sh`.
 This script will do the following: